scala/scala-lang/blog/_posts/2018-02-07-collections-performance.md

 }
 ~~~

-Then, to implement the `Vector` collection, we just mix the above trait:
+Then, to implement the `Vector` collection, we just mix such a “strict optimized” trait:

 ~~~ scala
 trait Vector[+A] extends IndexedSeq[A]